cjpais/writing/serve/day/jan26_2021/index.md

 Can the whole graph just be arbitrary?
 I think that is how I would like to structure data in a way.

+How can a computer organize the data for itself more effectively than I can?
+Some kind of CDN?
+Optimizing paths of access?
+Is this something that you should go and get a PhD for?

 ### [[Young Futures]]

+## Etc

+Just so you know.
+A tag NEED NOT BE A FILE.
+That seems like a really silly thing to enforce.
+Somethimes it's just a piece of data goddamnit.